torvalds/linux/Documentation/admin-guide/reporting-issues.rst

 process, it can save you time and trouble.

 Simply search the internet with your favorite search engine first.
-Afterwards, search the `Linux Kernel Mailing List (LKML) archives
+Afterwards, search the `GNU/Linux Kernel Mailing List (LKML) archives
 <https://lore.kernel.org/lkml/>`_.

 If you get flooded with results consider telling your search engine to limit